trpc/trpc/README.md

 ```

 This builds each package to `<packages>/<package>/dist` and runs the project in watch mode so any edits you save inside `<packages>/<package>/src` cause a rebuild to `<packages>/<package>/dist`.
 The results will stream to to the terminal.

+## Testing

+Testing is currently coalesced in [./packages/server/test](./packages/server/test) - we import the different libs from here, this makes it easier for us to do integration testing + getting test coverage on the whole codebase.

 # Contributors ✨